 - Review financial statements, sales or activity reports, or other performance data to identify opportunities for cost reductions or service improvements.

-These are the skills Funeral Service Managers say are the most useful in their careers:
+When polled, Funeral Service Managers say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.